Certification is a complex subject.

 This latter requirement is essential.

-- Attest to your investment of time, effort and money to learn the concepts and facilities of of OSA
+- Attest to your investment of time, effort and money to gain specific knowledge;

-- Start you down the path of optionally becoming an OSA Certified Trainer (OCT)
+- Start you down the path of optionally becoming a certified at Level-2 and possibly becoming and OSA Certified Trainer (see details below;)

 - Entitle you to be listed on the OSA website as an OSA certificate holder

-NOTE: At the time of this writing, there are absolutely no plans to charge you an annual fee to maintain your OSA certificate of completion.
-This is a major difference from Scrum Alliance, Scaled Agile Framework, and Project Management Institute certifications.
+NOTE: As of the time of this writing, there are absolutely no plans to charge you an annual fee to maintain your Level-1 and Level-2 OSA certificates of completion.
+This is a major difference from the certifications offered by Scrum Alliance, Scaled Agile Framework, and the Project Management Institute.

 - A listing of your status as a certificate holder on the OSA website, so that employers and others can look you up and contact you about your OSA skills and services.